-- 5.8 The following UK BAP habitats/species are present or have potential to be present within the site: - Reed bed (present); - Standing water (present); - Floodplain grazing marsh (present) - Lowland mixed deciduous woodland (present) - Wet woodland (present) - Reptiles, including slow-worm, common lizard and grass snake; - Birds such as house sparrow (present), starling (present), herring gull (present), lapwing, reed bunting and linnet; - Invertebrates such as stag beetle; - Amphibians such as common toad and great crested newt; and, - Mammals such as badgers, water vole, bats, brown hare and hedgehog. - 5.9 BAP habitats/species are not necessarily rare but under NPPF (2012) and the Natural Environment and Rural Communities (NERC) Act 2006 are all of principal importance for biodiversity and are of material consideration in the planning process.
+- 5.6 On-site habitats have potential to support species protected under UK and European legislation, including breeding birds, roosting and foraging bats, widespread species of reptile, badgers, water vole, plants, invertebrates and great crested newts. - 5.7 The site may also provide an important secondary and supporting role to the network of ecological receptors surrounding it, primarily by providing wildlife corridors for a range of species such as bats, birds, invertebrates, badgers, grass snake and small mammals.
+These species may commute both within the site and across the urban-rural fringe into Sompting Strategic Gap and north towards the South Downs National Park. - 5.8 The following UK BAP habitats/species are present or have potential to be present within the site: - Hedgerows (present); - Wet woodland (present); - Arable field margins (present); - Reedbed (present); - Ponds/standing water (present); - Plants such as spreading hedge parsley (present) - Reptiles, including slow-worm, common lizard and grass snake; - Birds such as house sparrow (present), skylark (present), reed bunting and linnet; - Amphibians such as common toad and great crested newt; and, - Mammals such as badgers (present), water vole (present), bats, brown hare and hedgehog. - 5.9 BAP habitats/species are not necessarily rare but under NPPF (2012) and the Natural Environment and Rural Communities (NERC) Act 2006 are all of principal importance for the conservation of biodiversity and are of material consideration in the planning process.
 None of the BAP habitats or populations of BAP species currently known to be present on-site are considered as notable or exceptional examples of their type.